-Renal (Kidney) disease services and supplies

-- Kidney disease education services to teach kidney care and help members make good decisions about their care.
-You must have stage IV chronic kidney disease, and your healthcare provider must refer you.
-The plan will cover up to six sessions of kidney disease education services. - Outpatient dialysis treatments, including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible. - Inpatient dialysis treatments if you are admitted as an inpatient to a hospital for special care - Self-dialysis training, including training for you and anyone helping you with your home dialysis treatments - Home dialysis equipment and supplies - Certain home support services, such as necessary visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and to check your dialysis equipment and water supply

-Your Medicare Part B drug benefit covers some drugs for dialysis.
+General services that our plan covers What you must pay Renal (Kidney) disease services and supplies \$0 The plan covers the following services: Kidney disease education services to teach kidney care and help members make good decisions about their care. you must have stage IV chronic kidney disease, and your healthcare provider must refer you. the plan will cover up to six sessions of kidney disease education services. • Outpatient dialysis treatments, including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible.
+Inpatient dialysis treatments if you are admitted as an inpatient to a hospital for special care Self-dialysis training, including training for you and anyone helping you with your home dialysis treatments Home dialysis equipment and supplies Certain home support services, such as necessary visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and to check your dialysis equipment and water supply Your Medicare Part B drug benefit covers some drugs for dialysis.
 For information, please refer to "Medicare Part B prescription drugs" in this chart.
+Prior authorization is not required for services provided by a network provider.
+You do not need a prior authorization for out-of-area dialysis services.